fabcotech/dappy-workshop-tls/README.md

 - 🔐 DNS over HTTPS for service discovery (and co-resolution by the dappy network in production environment)
 - 🤕 Right now it is simply accessed over HTTP (without encryption), continue to demo 2 and 3 to expose over HTTPS !

-## DEMO 2️⃣ : Secure communications with TLS and use dappy to distribute server certificate
+## Demo 2️⃣ : Secure communications with TLS and use dappy to distribute server certificate

 ### Publish www.company.dappy certificate